About 40 alumni, in four cities, volunteered this weekend, giving back to their local communities.

 At Brooks School, we seek to provide the most meaningful educational experience our students will have in their lives.

-Come celebrate the formal opening of activist/artist/addiction specialist Peter Bruun's art exhibit.
+Come celebrate the formal opening of environmental activist Michael Kolster's photography and mixed-media art exhibit.

-Come join fellow young alumni for an evening of seasonal cheer!
+Please join your fellow alumni of all generations for an evening of good cheer!

-Please join us for one of our biggest annual events, where parents, alumni and faculty connect and reconnect.
+Parents, please join us for this annual dinner, where parents and faculty connect and reconnect.

 Winter Term is an intense, three-week, one-topic course of study held each January.
 Puttting into practice the concept of “depth over breadth,” the single-course structure of Winter Term allows students and faculty to work together even more closely than they do in regular classes.